 Phone notifications make it easy to act quickly

 Onelink app is compatible with Android and iOS

 Can connect with independent OneLink devices to set up a home network

 No display for CO levels

 Setup may be tricky

-Kidde just had to make a 2-in-1 alarm, a step-up on the Nighthawk that comes with an extra feature – voice alerts.
+Kidde just had to make a Smoke/Carbon Monoxide Alarm, a step-up on the Nighthawk that comes with an extra feature – voice alerts.
 Instead of ear-piercing signals at 2 AM, because the detector thought there was something wrong, you get a civil voice that warns you if the sensor has picked up smoke or carbon monoxide anywhere, or if the unit needs a battery replacement.